 Periodontal disease can be made worse by bruxism, which increases gum susceptibility.
 The force of clenching and grinding can damage the teeth’s supporting tissues.

-Dr. Conover can use dental crowns, dental veneers, or cosmetic bonding to repair your teeth.
-Dr. Conover is welcoming new and out of town patients.
-Call us at (215) 395-6076, or schedule a consultation online.
+Dr. Conover can use dental crowns, veneers, or cosmetic bonding to repair teeth.
+Dr. Conover is welcoming new and out-of-town patients.
+Call us at (215) 395-6076 or schedule a consultation online.